FAQ about nodes and node pools

 New ECS instances are automatically added to the node pool to keep the expected number of nodes.

 The node pool does not respond to the operation.
 No ECS instances are added to the node pool.
-After the subscriptions to ECS instances expire, the nodes remain in the Unknown state before they are removed from the Nodes list of the node pool details page in the ACK console.
+After you release the ECS instances, the nodes remain in the Unknown state before they are removed from the Nodes list of the node pool details page in the ACK console.

 We recommend that you use the recommended method instead of this method to remove nodes.
 Otherwise, the data of ACK and Auto Scaling may be inconsistent with the actual data.
 For more information, see Remove nodes.